-It lays out expectations about possessions and finances to help each member of the marriage protect their property and avoid conflict if they ever go through a divorce.
+A prenup is a document that lays out expectations about possessions and finances to help each partner protect their property and reduce conflict if they ever go through a divorce.

 How does a prenup work?